1. How much does it cost?

 I am a Senior Accredited Member of BACP (The British Association for Counselling and Psychotherapy), I have a Degree (BA Hons) in Counselling, a Diploma in Counselling and I am trained in CBT (Cognitive Behavioural Therapy), Mentalization Based Treatment (MBT) and Couples Counselling.
 I have also completed an additional training as a Supervisor of other therapists.

 A good question and one which continues to be discussed within my profession.
-My opinion is that there is no difference whatsoever and that the terms counsellor, psychotherapeutic counsellor, therapist and psychotherapist are interchangeable.
+My opinion is that there is no difference whatsoever and that the terms counsellor, psychotherapeutic counsellor, therapist, talking therapist and psychotherapist are interchangeable.
 My Senior Accreditation with BACP is as a Counsellor/Psychotherapist.
 I refer to myself as a therapist.

 4. What experience do you have?

-For nearly seventeen years I have helped many people with many different issues in various counselling services in South-West and West London and since 2004 I have had my own private practice in Wimbledon.
+For seventeen years I have helped many people with many different issues in various counselling services in South-West and West London and since 2004 I have had my own private practice in Wimbledon.

 5. How does counselling/psychotherapy work?

 Another very good question!
 With my training, qualifications, experience and ongoing learning, I would be alongside you while we discuss and reflect on the difficulties concerning you.
 I am empathic, supportive, objective, encouraging, uncritical, non-judgmental and also challenging.
 I hope you will gain insight, awareness and understanding into your issues, maybe enabling you to see perspectives, options and possibilities you had not considered, been aware of or even thought possible.
 I might offer some ‘tools’ to help you with particular issues, we might discuss changes you could make.
 Ten years ago it was thought impossible that the adult brain could transform itself but we now know that the adult brain has the amazing capacity to change, develop and grow.
 This is called ‘neuroplasticity’ and it is the reason therapists are in business!
-Usually I do not give advice, I help people to make their own decisions.
+Usually I do not give advice, I help and enable people to make their own decisions.
 Investing in yourself by committing the time and resources to discuss, consider, reflect and work on yourself and your issues is the starting point of the potentially transformative collaborative relationship called therapy.

 To find out more about how therapy works I recommend these books…